Frequently Asked Questions

 • Is the sample design nationally representative?

-The goal is for the sample design to be nationally representative.
-In Wave 1, the sample is truly national for the Community Clinician survey and the Nursing Home survey.
-For the Wave 1 Assisted Living and Home Care surveys, the sample frame represents assisted living communities and home health agencies from about 20 states.
-Note: The Wave 1 survey data release does not contain data from the Home Care Staff survey.
-The Wave 2 samples for all four surveys are truly national.
+Yes, the sample is nationally representative.
+In Wave 1, the sample is truly national for the Community Clinician Survey and the Nursing Home Survey.
+For the Wave 1 Assisted Living and Home Care Surveys, the sample frame represents assisted living communities and home health agencies from about 20 states.
+That sample was expanded in Wave 2.

 • What, if any, steps are being taken to validate survey responses to ensure internal consistency/accuracy?